capillariesio/capillaries/test/deploy/README.md

 ## Starting cassandra cluster

 This is probably the most fragile part of the provisioning process, as Cassandra nodes, if started simultaneously, may get into token collision situation.
-To avoid it, consider adding nodes one by one using a script below.
-It calls `config_service` deploy command for each Cassandra node and waits until `nodetool status` confirms that the node joined the cluster.

-It's worth running this script in a separate shell session as soon as `install_services` command is complete.
+To avoid it, consider two approaches.

+### Add nodes to Cassandra cluster one by one

+The script below calls `config_service` deploy command for each Cassandra node and waits until `nodetool status` confirms that the node joined the cluster.
+It's worth running this script in a separate shell session right after `install_services` command is complete.

 Keep in mind that `config_service` command also restarts Cassandra on Cassandra nodes.

 ```
-capideploy=../../build/capideploy.exe
-DEPLOY_ARGS="-prj capideploy_project_dreamhost.json -prj_params $HOME/capideploy_project_params_dreamhost.json"
-DEPLOY_ROOT_KEY=$HOME/.ssh/sampledeployment001_rsa
-BASTION_IP=<dreamhost_bastion_ip>
+#! /bin/bash

 echo Stopping all nodes in the cluster...
 $capideploy stop_services cass01,cass02,cass03,cass04,cass05 $DEPLOY_ARGS